1 January 2021 to 31 December 2021

 - Constitute and oversee Ad Hoc Working Groups when appropriate.

 - Review and maintain the Level 1 Top Executive Succession Policy.

-- Draft Executive Committee charter for subsequent year.
+- Draft Executive Committee charter for the subsequent year.

-- Review all Board Standing Committee and Board Support Committee charters for subsequent year.
+- Review all Board Standing Committee and Board Support Committee charters for the subsequent year.

-- Conduct transition meeting with incoming Executive Committee.
+- Conduct transition meeting with the incoming Executive Committee.

 - Update and maintain the Board Building Domain (including Board Development Program Guide and Advisor Program and Board Survey Policy)

-- Identify Board Advisor assignments for subsequent year.
+- Identify Board Advisor assignments for the subsequent year.

 - Ensure a process to evaluate the performance and development of the Board after each meeting and for an annual self-assessment survey.

 - Identify Board Standing Committee appointments for subsequent year.

 - Review Board Support Committee appointments from BVAC for subsequent year (for Board approval).

 - Identify Board Support Committee liaisons.

 - Appoint a Director as Communication Liaison; per Rule 6.1 Board/Member Communication Process.

 - Appoint a Director as Board Development Liaison.